jondeaton/Lisp/Readme.md

-# Lisp
+# Lisp Interpreter from C
-Author: Jon Deaton

-This repository contains an interpreter for Lisp implemented in pure C.
+This repository contains a Lisp interpreter written from scratch in pure C (c99).
+The interpreter can be used to run Lisp programs saved in files, or from an interactive shell.
+This Lisp interpreter showcases many features including variable and function declaration, arithmetic operations first class/lambda functions, closures, recursive functions, a mutable global interpreter environment, lexical scoping, memory allocation and automatic/deterministic memory management without garbage collection.

-## Use
+## Usage
-Build with `cmake` like so: `cmake .; make`
+If you would like to run this Lisp interpreter from the command line, you will have to build it from source using the CMake build system.
+To do so, you will need to have a C99 compile and CMake installed, then issue the following two commands from with in the top-level directory

+    `cmake`

+    `make`

-Run the REPL (read-eval-print loop) with the `lisp` executable for an interactive prompt.
+To run the REPL (read-eval-print loop) with the `lisp` executable for an interactive prompt.
 If you want to have matching parentheses highlighting then you can `echo "set blink-matching-paren on" >> ~/.inputrc`.
 Alternatively run a Lisp script by adding it as an argument.